tekmarglobal/dart-api-client/docs/CartApi.md

 <a name="apicartupdatetimeslotpost"></a>
 # **ApiCartUpdateTimeslotPost**
-> RestResultOfCartServiceCartResponse ApiCartUpdateTimeslotPost (CartServiceUpdateTimeslotRequest body = null)
+> RestResultOfCartServiceCartResponse ApiCartUpdateTimeslotPost (CartServiceUpdateTimeslotRequest cartServiceUpdateTimeslotRequest = null)